 Penn-in-Grahamstown, South Africa

-Immerse yourself in contemporary African performances at one of South Africa’s oldest and most vibrant arts festivals.
-See the story of Penn-in-Grahamstown as told by previous the students at http://penningrahamstown.tumblr.com.
+Immerse yourself in contemporary African performance at one of South Africa’s oldest and most vibrant arts festivals.
+See the story of Penn-in-Grahamstown as told by previous students at http://upenningrahamstown2012.tumblr.com/.

 With a course centered on Grahamstown’s National Arts Festival, Penn-in-Grahamstown is an unforgettable online and on-site experience led by Professor of Music Carol Muller.
-During “10 Days of Amazing”, the festival showcases established and emerging artists in music, theatre, and dance.
-The program offers an extraordinary opportunity for students of the performing arts as well as students studying cultural diversity.
-It includes online class sessions prior to the festival, daily blogging and discussions while you are there and concludes with a two-day seminar following the festival.
+During “10 Days of Amazing,” the festival showcases established and emerging artists in music, theatre, and dance.
+The program offers an extraordinary opportunity for students of the performing arts as well as students studying cultural diversity, and includes online class sessions prior to the festival, and daily blogging and discussions during the festival.
+After the festival, the program concludes with a two-day seminar, a township tour, and a visit to a nearby elephant sanctuary.

 |Attend Arts Festival with daily